sjwaight/PythonAussieDunnyDataAPI/README.md

 # Python Aussie Dunny Data API

-A simply Python-based REST API that is hosted using [bottle](https://bottlepy.org/docs/dev/).
+A simple Python-based REST API that is hosted using [bottle](https://bottlepy.org/docs/dev/).

 This code is used as part of a demonstration on how you can move from running code on Virtual Machines or on-premises, to containers and finally [Azure Serverless](https://github.com/sjwaight/ServerlessDownunderDunnies).